Novelty Detection via Robust Variational Autoencoding: ADDITIONAL THEORETICAL GUARANTEES FOR THE MINIMIZATION

-The implementation of any VAE or its variants, such as AAE, WAE and MAW, requires the optimization of a regularization penalty ${\cal R}$, which measures the discrepancy between the latent distribution and the prior distribution.
+The implementation of any VAE or its variants, such as AAE, WAE and MAW, requires the optimization of a regularization penalty ${\cal R}$, which measures the discrepancy between the latent and prior distributions.
 This penalty is typically the KL divergence, though one may use appropriate metrics such as $W_2$ or $W_1$.
-Therefore, one needs to minimize
+Thus one needs to minimize